NREL/reV-tutorial/tutorial_02_setting_up/README.md

 pip install NREL-reV
 ```

 You can also clone the repository and install directly from there.
-To use the ssh address (as below) and avoid having to enter your username and password, use this [guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 We suggest not installing `reV` directly in your home directory to avoid name conflicts with the cli command.
-Here is an example set of unix-commands
+Here is an example set of unix-commands.
 ```
 python3 -m venv ~/envs/rev
 source ~/envs/rev/bin/activate